TheStarTiger/poster-perfection/README.md

-# poster-perfection

-Summer 2018 - Neural Network Poster Readability Optimization
+# Summer 2018 - Neural Network Poster Readability Optimization

 Summer research by developing and testing a program that uses neural networks to categorize and correct academic research posters.
 Corrections are done to maximize